-Study in the major performance area is required each quarter of residence for K-12 Teacher Training and Performance emphases and is recommended for all other music majors.
+Study in the major performance area is required each quarter of residence for Pre-Teaching and is recommended for all other music majors.
 Refer to the Music Department Student Handbook for specific year-by-year requirements in the various performance areas and details regarding jury evaluations, practice hours, and recital requirements.